ZakariaLabban/ai-fashion-advisor/match_iep/README.md

 ## Features

-- **Topwear/Bottomwear Validation**: Ensures the provided items are correctly identified
+- **Topwear/Bottomwear Validation**: Ensures the provided items are correctly identified using the Style IEP
 - **Color Analysis**: Evaluates color compatibility using color theory principles
-- **Style Compatibility**: Assesses style consistency between different clothing types
+- **Style Compatibility**: Assesses style consistency between different clothing types using real style classifications from the Style IEP
 - **Occasion Matching**: Determines appropriate settings for the outfit
 - **Fashion Trend Alignment**: Evaluates how trendy the combination is
 - **Styling Suggestions**: Provides actionable recommendations for improvement